-We repeat the analysis for these data but now using an unforced version of the CR14 model (with the forcing parameters $\gamma_P, \gamma_E, \gamma_C$ set to 0).
+We repeat the analysis for these data but now using an unforced version of the CR14 model.
 We focus on the Bayes factor to determine whether we can infer the importance of the astronomical forcing.
-The Bayes factor is $\mathcal{O}(10^9)$ in favour of the forced model, suggesting that even with the age uncertainty, the data strongly support the forced model \cite{Carson2018,Kass1995}.
-In other words, even though we have a relatively small number of noisy age-depth measurements from a single core, we are able to correctly infer the importance of the astronomical forcing in the climate record, even after accounting for the uncertainty that arises from estimating 17 model parameters, the depth-time relationship, and the true climate signal.
+The Bayes factor is approximately $10^9$ in favour of the forced model, suggesting that even with the age uncertainty, the data strongly support the forced model \cite{Carson2018,Kass1995}.
+In other words, even though we have a relatively small number of noisy measurements from a single core, we are able to correctly infer the importance of the astronomical forcing in the climate record, even after accounting for the uncertainty that arises from estimating 17 model parameters, the age-depth relationship, and the climate states.
 To ensure that this is a reasonable result, we can perform the model selection experiment on simulated data that has been generated with the unforced model.
-In this case, we find the Bayes factor is $\mathcal{O}(10^2)$ in favour of the unforced model, demonstrating that we are inferring the forcing parameters, and not simply assuming that the forcing plays a crucial role.
-This performance is consistent across different realisations of the synthetic data.
+In this case, we find that the Bayes factor is $10^2$ in favour of the unforced model, demonstrating that we are inferring the forcing parameters, and not simply assuming that the forcing plays a crucial role.